 So if Bob had a credit score of 750, Sue a credit score of 680, and Joe a score of 700, the average credit score would be 710, while the median would be 700.

-That said, Fair Isaac, the creator of the Fico score, last revealed that the average credit score (median) in America is “about” 713, per a July 18, 2011 post on the company’s Banking Analytics blog.
+Okay, high school math lesson aside, Fair Isaac, the creator of the FICO score, last revealed that the average credit score (median) in America is 700, per data from 2017.
 And because most credit scores stay within a 20 point range, that average credit score is likely to remain unchanged unless the scoring model changes dramatically, which it probably won’t.

-So if your Fico score is below 713, you’re likely paying higher-than-average interest rates and also running the risk of not getting approved for the lines of credit you apply for.
+So if your FICO score is below 700, you’re likely paying higher-than-average interest rates and also running the risk of not getting approved for the lines of credit you apply for.

-The national average VantageScore is 748, according to Experian.
+The national average VantageScore is 673, according to Experian’s State of Credit 2016 data.
 They actually use the word “average.”
 This credit score has yet to become widely used, so it’s of less importance, at least for now.

 So that’s the most recent data on credit score averages.
 I suppose this gives you a number to aim for, though no one really wants to be average, do they? (a good credit score explained) Also be sure to check out the different credit score ranges for more on where you stand and why it’s so very important.